syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 The ComboBox can generate its list items through an array of complex data.
 For this, the appropriate columns should be mapped to the **ComboBoxFields** property.

-In the following example, `Id` column and `Game` column from complex data have been mapped to the `value` field and `text` field, respectively.
+In the following example, `id` column and `text` column from complex data have been mapped to the `value` field and `text` field, respectively.

 {% highlight html %}